Xi Jinping against EU carbon tax bill | ExBulletin

 Xi Jinping against EU carbon tax bill

-The Chinese head of state, his French counterpart and the German Chancellor yesterday discussed climate change and health by video conference in view of several important international meetings on these issues.
+The Chinese head of state, his French counterpart and the German Chancellor addressed climate change and health by videoconference on Friday for several important international meetings on these issues.

 It should not become a geopolitical issue, the target of attacks from other countries or a pretext to create trade barriers, he said.